Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Three Use Cases

 1. Personal AI Agents: Use your compute quota to run personal AI assistants—agents that negotiate your bills, manage your schedule, create content, or run side businesses.
+Imagine having a tireless assistant that handles the administrative friction of modern life.

 UBC vs. UBI: The Critical Differences